SFTtech/openage-blog/content/blog/D0014-openage_mod_api_finale.md

 Over the last year, we have introduced a lot of features to our API and spent a lot of time polishing and improving its core concepts.
 But as an old Chinese saying goes: "You have to let go, otherwise you will never finish the converter and jj will be unhappy".
 So today, we finally present you the first release version of the *openage Modding API* tree and will talk a little bit about the features that come with it.

-We present you the result of hours of thought and discussions:
+We present you the result of hours of thought and discussions **(Open picture in new tab to enlarge)**:

 ![modding API tree v0.2]({static}/images/D0014-API-tree-0.2.svg)